michaelcrubenstein/brookline-mbta-compliance-site/content/posts/inclusionary-zoning.md

 As a result of a recent amendment to Brookline's inclusionary zoning by-laws, passed at Town Meeting in May 2023, buildings with at least 11 housing units must include affordable housing units on site.

 For buildings with 4 to 10 units, developers are allowed to pay into the Affordable Housing Trust Fund in lieu of creating affordable housing.
+However, in the MBTA-CA Consensus Warrant Article, this option will not be allowed along Harvard Street; all affordable units must be on site.

-According to the MBTA-CA Community Act, Brookline can't require more than 10% of units for a building be affordable for residents at 80% of the area median income (AMI) in its MBTA-CA compliant zoning district.
+According to the MBTA-CA Communities Act, Brookline can't require more than 10% of units for a building be affordable for residents at 80% of the area median income (AMI) in its MBTA-CA compliant zoning district.
 However, by documenting its economic feasibility of stricter inclusionary zoning town-wide, we can require stricter inclusionary zoning: 15% of units for a building must be affordable for residents at 50% AMI.
-As of May 2023, we are in the process of documenting such economic feasibility.
+As of August 2023, we are in the process of documenting such economic feasibility.